elfirdoussilab1/Longformer-MVA/README.md

-# MVA LLMs project: LongFormer: The Long-Document Transforme
+# MVA LLMs project: LongFormer: The Long-Document Transformer

 This is the official code repository of the project 11: LongFormer presented for the LLMs course taught on the master's program MVA 2024/2025.